LS102-summer2023/project-prachetasyeri/writing/paper.md

 #### Hair near eyebrows

 Optimal lighting conditions were used but hair was near the eyebrows.
-The model was not reliably detecting face when hair was near the eyebrows.
-Once lifted or parted, the model detected face.
-This is due to eyebrow shape being a critical aspect in facial recognition.
+The model was not reliably detecting the face when hair was near the eyebrows.
+Once lifted or parted, the model detected the face.
+This is due to eyebrow shape being a critical aspect of facial recognition.

 ![image](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/17a85fd4-3e5f-404f-a2f0-d709af7d1a68)